mbnarayn/WindowsVirtualDesktop/WindowsVirtualDesktopCmdlets.md

 `Add-RdsAppGroupUser <tenantname> <hostpoolname> "Desktop Application Group" -UserPrincipalName <userupn>`

 The user’s UPN should match the user’s identity in Azure Active Directory (for example, user1@contoso.com).
 If you want to add multiple users, you must run this cmdlet for each user.

+**Disable new connections to a session host (aka, set the host to drain mode)**

+`Set-RdsSessionHost -TenantName "contoso" -HostPoolName "contosoHostPool" -Name "sh1.contoso.com" -AllowNewSession $false`

+**Enable new connections to a session host (aka, remove the host from drain mode)**

+`Set-RdsSessionHost -TenantName "contoso" -HostPoolName "contosoHostPool" -Name "sh1.contoso.com" -AllowNewSession $true`